benidroe/avcontrol_exporter/README.md

 system.init=1           # system is initialized.
 This sets a timestamp in the database an calculates the uptime

 # nightly shutdown
 system.power.nightly=1  # system is running a nightly shutdown.
 This sets a timestamp in the database.
-Result is 1 for 5 minutes
+Result will be 1 for 5 minutes

 # emergency shutdown from fire detection unit
 system.firealarm.state=1 # ok